OJeanMaciel/OJeanMaciel/README.md

 ## Hello!
 My name is Jean Maciel

-- 🔭 Today I work as a Front-End developer at WS Work
+- 🔭 Today I work as a Full Stack developer at WS Work
 - 🌱 Studying JavaScript, Angular, React
 - 📫 Follow me on GitHub and Linkedin